-This is a short explanation of how we calculate your licensing requirements for PolicyPak On-Premise Suite if you are running Citrix and/or Microsoft RDS (Terminal services) on your network.
+This is a short explanation of how we calculate your licensing requirements for PolicyPak On-Prem Suite if you are running Citrix and/or Microsoft RDS (Terminal services) on your network.

 The very short answer is:

-- Anywhere you want PolicyPak On-Premise to do “work” is where you need to be licensed.
+- Anywhere you want PolicyPak On-Prem to do “work” is where you need to be licensed.